gumaerc-testorg/22.033-fall-2011/content/video_galleries/projects.md

   website: 22-033-nuclear-systems-design-project-fall-2011
 ---

-A description of the project goals, structure, deliverables and schedule can be found on the [syllabus]({{< baseurl >}}/pages/syllabus).
+A description of the project goals, structure, deliverables and schedule can be found on the {{% resource_link 7317e966-c286-7ada-19ec-040eb36eae6c "syllabus" %}}.
 This page presents student work on the design project, with both interim presentations and the final presentation and report.
 (Courtesy of the students, used with permission.)

 Teamwork Process
 ----------------